-For the years ended December 31, 2022 and 2021, the Company recorded no income tax benefits for the net deferred tax assets comprised primarily of net operating losses incurred and research and development tax credits generated in each year, due to its uncertainty of realizing a benefit from these items.
+For the year ended December 31, 2023, the Company recorded income tax expense on pre-tax losses of \$94.2 million.
+Historically, no income tax benefits for the net deferred tax assets comprised primarily of net operating losses incurred and research and development tax credits generated in each year, due to its uncertainty of realizing a benefit from these items.